garrandall/popular-music-data/tracks/adorn-miguel.md

 Baby these fists, will always protect ya, lady
 And this mind, will never neglect you, (yeah baby)
-And if they try to break us down (oo-ooh)
+And if they try to break us down (oo-oh
 Don't let that affect us, no baby

 You just gotta let my love
 Let my love, let my love adorn you
-Ahh, le-le-le-let it dress you down
+Ah, le-le-le-let it dress you down
 You gotta know, you gotta know
 Know that I adore you
 Just that, baby